droonga/droonga.org/tutorial/plugin-development/handler/index.md

       define_single_step do |step|
         step.name = "countRecords"
         step.handler = :Handler
-        step.collector = SumCollector
+        step.collector = Collectors::Sum
       end
 (snip)
 ~~~

-The `SumCollector` is one of built-in collectors.
+The `Collectors::Sum` is one of built-in collectors.
 It merges results retuned from handler instances for each partition to one result.